Tarnished Legacy: The Arthur Dean Story

 Dr. Arthur Dean |

-The school held its twentieth annual commencement on June 2, 1931, honoring Dr. Dean by renaming its biological building Arthur Lyman Dean Hall and installing a plaque for its former president.
+The university held its twentieth annual commencement on June 2, 1931, honoring Dr. Dean by renaming its Biological Sciences Building Arthur Lyman Dean Hall and installing a plaque for its former president.

-Dr. Hollmann tapped Ball to identify the chemicals in the oil.
-Aided by Dr. Dean, she found a way to make it water-soluble.
+Dr. Hollmann tapped Alice to identify the chemicals in the oil.
+Aided by Dr. Dean, Alice found a way to make it water-soluble.

 Alice Ball |

-Ball's work was in its infancy but bearing fruit when the twenty-four-year-old died on December 31, 1916, from complications following a lab experiment, inhaling chlorine gas during a demonstration of gas mask use before her class.
-Following Ball's death, Dr. Dean continued her groundbreaking research.
+Alice's work was in its infancy but bearing fruit when the twenty-four-year-old died on December 31, 1916, from complications following a lab experiment, inhaling chlorine gas during a demonstration of gas mask use before her class.
+(Alice's death certificate listed complications from tonsil surgery combined with excessive chlorine gas inhalation as contributing causes.)

 Alice Ball's Yearbook Photo 1911-2 |